actualbudget/docs/docs/install/cli-tool.md

 ## Hosting Actual with the CLI tool

-The Actual sync-server is available as an NPM package, designed for easy deployment in your custom environment.
-The package is published to the official NPM registry under [@actual-app/sync-server](https://www.npmjs.com/package/@actual-app/sync-server).
+The Actual sync-server is available as an NPM package.
+The package is designed for easy deployment and is published to the official NPM registry under [@actual-app/sync-server](https://www.npmjs.com/package/@actual-app/sync-server).

 ### Installing the CLI tool